marcgeurts/checker/README.md

 ```

 You can also change the configuration after installation.
-The only downfall is that you will have to initialize the git hook manually:
+The only downfall is that you will have to initialize the git hooks manually:

 ```bash
 php ./vendor/bin/checker git:install --config=path/to/checker.yml